| Welcome to New Zealand Government

 a 'where to go' facility.
 It helps people to find which government agency

+deals with the issue they are concerned with.
 Individual department and agency web sites provide 'how to' explanations

 and increasing access to electronic templates – paperless forms